Azure/relational-infrastructure/README.md

 ## Model Reference

-This section defines the core of ARI: a normalized infrastructure map that organizes Azure resources like a relational database.
+This section defines the core of AzRI: a normalized infrastructure map that organizes Azure resources like a relational database.
 Using Terraform map variables, it creates a structured model where resources—such as [Locations](#locations), [Subscriptions](#subscriptions), [Role-Based VM Sets](#virtual-machine-sets), [Networks](#networks), [Key Vaults](#key-vaults), and [Storage Accounts](#storage-accounts)—are linked through primary keys (map keys) and foreign keys (e.g., `subscription_name`).
 This blueprint ensures flexibility and scalability, supporting Epic on Azure deployments or custom Azure projects with a reusable foundation.
 [Epic-specific configurations are applied via private `.tfvars` files](/epic/), maintaining security and compliance.

 An entity-relationship diagram (ERD) in the infrastructure model documentation visualizes these connections, detailing cardinality (e.g., one [Subscription](#subscriptions) to many [Resource Groups](#resource-groups)) and dependencies.
 It shows how resources like [VMSS Flex-based Role-Based VM Sets](#virtual-machine-sets), configured with [`maintenance_schedules`](#maintenance-schedules) for high availability, integrate with [Networks](#networks) and [Key Vaults](#key-vaults), driving ARI’s ability to manage complex, [multi-subscription](#subscriptions) environments.